aws/aws-cli/awscli/examples/ec2/create-launch-template.rst

 **To create a launch template for Amazon EC2 Auto Scaling**

 This example creates a launch template named TemplateForAutoScaling with multiple tags and a block device mapping to specify an additional EBS volume when an instance launches.
 Specify a value for Groups that corresponds to security groups for the VPC that your Auto Scaling group will launch instances into.
-Specify the VPC and subnets as parameters for the Auto Scaling group.
+Specify the VPC and subnets as parameters of the Auto Scaling group.

 Command::